MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

+# Maji Ndogo Water Services Dashboard Overview

 ## Project Overview

-This dashboard tells a hopeful story for the people of Maji Ndogo.
-Using data gathered from field surveys, it shows where water is flowing, where it has stopped, and what needs to be done to restore access.
+This dashboard serves as the central monitoring tool for water access initiatives in Maji Ndogo.
+Using data gathered from field surveys, it highlights where water is available, where issues exist, and the actions required for improvement.

-It breaks down the survey findings so anyone can quickly understand the state of water access across the country, as well as within each province.
-Because most residents live in either rural or urban communities, the dashboard also separates their results, making it easier to see the unique challenges each group faces.
-It highlights how many people are struggling with limited or unreliable water supply and groups these challenges into clear categories.
-Just as importantly, it shows the estimated cost required to fix these issues and identifies where funds need to be directed.
-The proposed budgets and upgrade costs are summarized at the national level, by province, and across rural and urban areas, giving a full picture of what it will take to improve water access in Maji Ndogo.
+The primary objectives are:
+1.  **Monitor water access KPIs** at national, provincial, and rural/urban levels.
+2.  **Identify locations** requiring immediate infrastructure upgrades.
+3.  **Estimate required budgets** and track project progress effectively.

+Users are encouraged to use the main dashboard page for a high-level summary and utilize the navigation buttons to drill down into specific provinces or analysis views.

+**➡️ For detailed metric definitions, please refer to the [KPI Definitions document](./KPI_definitions.md).**
+**➡️ For help using the visuals, please see the [Visuals Explained document](./visuals_explained.md).**

 ## Dataset used